jefc1111/zenbot-sim-runner/README.md

    ```sh
    php artisan migrate
    ```
+6. Set your queue connection to 'redis'.
+In Laravel's `.env` by adding `QUEUE_CONNECTION=redis`.
+In the absence of that line it will default to `sync` (which can be more convenient for troubleshooting etc).

-6. Start the app using PHP's built in web server (alternatively you could run it on an Apache or nginx web server)
+7. Start the app using PHP's built in web server (alternatively you could run it on an Apache or nginx web server)
    ```sh
    php artisan serve
    ```